Perivale

-Perivale (/ˈpɛrɪˌveɪl/) is an area of Greater London, 9.5 mi west of Charing Cross.
+Perivale (/ˈpɛrɪˌveɪl/) is a mainly residential suburban town of Greater London, 9.5 mi west of Charing Cross.
 It is the smallest of the seven towns which make up the London Borough of Ealing.

-Perivale is mostly residential, with a library, community centre, a number of parks and open spaces, as well as a large industrial estate.
+Perivale is predominately residential, with a library, community centre, a number of parks and open spaces, as well as a large industrial estate.
 Landmarks include the grade II* listed Art Deco Hoover Building, as well as St Mary's Church (c.
 12th century), Horsenden Hill park and Perivale Wood Local Nature Reserve run by the Selborne Society.
 Perivale forms part of the UB6 postcode area, along with Greenford.